 Accounting: Global M.B.A. students may choose to complete one of two options to achieve a concentration in Accounting:

-- Four accounting electives or - Three accounting electives plus one finance, economics, or study abroad elective (completed in Management, Marketing, Finance, or Economics).
+- ACCT 6371, plus three accounting electives, or - ACCT 6371, plus two accounting electives and one finance, economics, or study abroad elective (study abroad course may be completed in Management, Marketing, Finance, or Economics).